This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 If you love this recipe, I guarantee you will also love my chilaquiles recipe!

-Quesabirria Taco Recipe Tips
+Quesabirria Recipe Tips

-- The seasonings and broth are what makes this dish so incredible, so feel free to change up what meat you use!
+- The seasonings and broth are what make this dish so incredible, so feel free to change up what meat you use!
 Try this recipe with pork for an ultra-budget-friendly dish, or try it out with chicken for Chicken Birria Tacos!

 - Looking to spice it up even more?
 Kick up the heat level for the bravest of your family members by adding Chiles de Árbol.
 They’re super sharp and spicy, and perfectly complement the earthy birria sauce!